Search This Site

 Benny’s Biggest Battle – This is a less commonly known DVD, but it is the sequel

-to “The Music Machine” and even better (in my opinion).
-Kids learn about the fruits
+to “The Music Machine” (also a great show!).
+In this show, kids learn about the fruits

 of the spirit – especially self-